 Raise your hand if you’ve ever felt completely overwhelmed by your holiday to-do list long before the calendar even says December 1.
+Raise your hand again if you forgot it was December altogether!

 Sometimes, it seems like the true meaning of the season gets lost among frosted cookies and rolls of wrapping paper.
 While we may wish to simply slow down and enjoy time with our family and friends this time of year, the stress of having to do it all may make it feel downright impossible.
 Not to mention the cost of it all can really add up quickly.